jnozzi/cocoadev.com/markdown/CustomControlInNibNotReleased.md

 in the dealloc method of my fileOwner class.

-This is working for simple custom General/NSViews but I'm unable to release things like a custom General/NSColorWell.
+This is working for simple custom NSViews but I'm unable to release things like a custom NSColorWell.
-For testing purposes I simply sub classed General/NSColorWell without adding any method.
+For testing purposes I simply sub classed NSColorWell without adding any method.

 Now, when I autorelease this custom class my application crashes, if I don't autorelease each time I load and release the nib file an object is created and remains allocated.
-Why is this working with simple subclasses from General/NSView and not with more complex objects?
+Why is this working with simple subclasses from NSView and not with more complex objects?

 Or... how should I handle this?

 FYI:
-My nib file is loaded with the code below. myFileOwner is the class set in General/InterfaceBuilder.
+My nib file is loaded with the code below. myFileOwner is the class set in InterfaceBuilder.
 The nib file consists of a file's owner, a first responder, and a window.

-id fileOwner=General/myFileOwner alloc] init];
+id fileOwner=myFileOwner alloc] init];
  [[[NSBundle loadNibNamed:@"bundleName" owner:fileOwner]